secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 The Datastores team owns our persistent storage platforms, namely our PostgreSQL databases (our main priority) and our Gitaly backend service.

 PostgreSQL Databases we look after in Gitlab:
-- Staging cluster
+- Staging cluster.
-- Production cluster
+- Production cluster.
-- Archive and Delayed production replicas
+- Archive and Delayed production replicas.
 - Cloud SQL cluster in ops.gitlab.net

+Other components we look after as part of the Database ecosystem in Gitlabb:
+- Patroni templates.
+- Consul (running on the Database clusters)
+- PG Bouncer.

 Main Gitaly components we look after, in production and staging:
 - Repo File servers
 - Praefect (Gitaly Cluster)
-- Gitaly Rails App
+- Gitaly Rails App and nodes

 Datastores is: